-- .08 For the purposes of Section 3200, the circumstances affecting the work would include: - whether the actuary's advice relates to the funded status or the funding of the pension plan, or a combination thereof; - the terms of the appropriate engagement under which the work is being performed; and - the application of the law to the work. - .09 In the case of a pension plan registered under the Income Tax Act (Canada), the actuary would be familiar with guidance with respect to the funding of pension plans that has been published by an applicable regulatory authority. - .10 Advice on funding would include: - a valuation to establish the amount of a letter of credit to secure the payment of pension plan benefits; - advice regarding an amount of assets to be earmarked, but not segregated, to a trust fund, to cover pension benefit commitments; and - advice on the funding implications of a plan amendment. - .11 The terms of an appropriate engagement would specify the use of an actuarial cost method and/or an asset valuation method, consistent with these standards. - .12 The terms of an appropriate engagement may specify applicable objectives of funding, which may include a formal or informal funding policy.
-For example, the terms of an appropriate engagement for a pension plan registered under the Income Tax Act (Canada): - may be limited to preparation of an external user report on the basis of applicable law including the minimum contributions required by law; - may require the preparation of an external user report recommending contributions reflecting objectives of funding specified by the plan sponsor or plan administrator, as applicable, in addition to the requirements of law; and - where contributions are fixed, may require the preparation of an external user report reflecting objectives of funding specified by the plan administrator or other appropriate authority, as applicable in addition to the requirements of law.
+- .08 For the purposes of Section 3200, the circumstances affecting the work would include: - whether the actuary's advice relates to the funded status or the funding of the pension plan, or a combination thereof; - the terms of the appropriate engagement under which the work is being performed; and - the application of the law to the work. - .09 In the case of a pension plan registered under the Income Tax Act (Canada), the actuary would be familiar with guidance with respect to the funding of pension plans that has been published by an applicable regulatory authority. - .10 Advice on funding would include: - a valuation to establish the amount of a letter of credit to secure the payment of pension plan benefits; - advice regarding an amount of assets to be earmarked, but not segregated, to a trust fund, to cover pension benefit commitments; and - advice on the funding implications of a plan amendment. - .11 The terms of an appropriate engagement may specify applicable objectives of funding, which may include a formal or informal funding policy.
+For example, the terms of an appropriate engagement for a pension plan registered under the Income Tax Act (Canada): - may be limited to preparation of an external user report on the basis of applicable law including the minimum contributions required by law; - may require the preparation of an external user report recommending contributions reflecting objectives of funding specified by the plan sponsor or plan administrator, as applicable, in addition to the requirements of law; and - where contributions are fixed, may require the preparation of an external user report reflecting objectives of funding specified by the plan administrator or other appropriate authority, as applicable in addition to the requirements of law. - .12 The terms of an appropriate engagement may specify the use of a particular actuarial cost method and/or a particular asset valuation method, consistent with these standards.

-.13 Objectives of funding specified by the terms of an appropriate engagement may include considerations such as the security of benefits and related provisions for adverse deviations, the orderly and rational allocation of contributions among time periods, and/or intergenerational equity.

-.14 Depending on the circumstances affecting the work, the actuary's advice on funding may describe a range of contributions.
+- .13 Objectives of funding specified by the terms of an appropriate engagement may include considerations such as the security of benefits and related provisions for adverse deviations, the orderly and rational allocation of contributions among time periods, and/or intergenerational equity. - .14 Depending on the circumstances affecting the work, the actuary's advice on funding may describe a range of contributions.